davay42/vitepress-pages/README.md

   // Where to put the optimized images?
   mediaFolder: 'media_files',

   // What fields in the frontmatter contain pictures to optimize.
-Usually 'cover' and/or 'icon'
+The most useful are 'cover', 'icon', 'avatar', 'logo'.
   mediaTypes: { cover: { size: 1200, height: 1000, fit: "inside" } }
 })
 ```